drewcoo/test_thoughts/published/test_pyramid.md

 >If races cannot be determined and reasoned about, you'll have to run stress tests - a desperate act, indeed.
 >
 >Also worth mentioning is that emergent effects from filter code will not be detected here.
 Most often fuzzing is the best answer for that.
 Once reasoning hits a wall, that is.

+Also, at service build time, we can do static analysis, which sometimes finds functional and sometimes not.

 #### 2.2.1.
 Data Stores